wp-plugins/medialink/readme.txt

 Music set='music'

 Document set='document'

+If you want to display in a mix of data, please specify the following attributes to the short code.

+Mix of data set = 'all'

 * (WordPress > Settings > General Timezone) Please specify your area other than UTC.
 For accurate time display of RSS feed.